 This is an overview of Self's rating compared to the average rating of All Observers (every rater except Self).
 As the Self (s) marker and the All () marker move away from the center of the circle, the scores are higher.
 Note particularly where there is a gap of 1 point or greater.
-This would suggest a significant difference between your perception and that of the other observers as to how often you display that management competency.
+This would suggest a significant difference between the manager's perception and that of the other observers as to how often Darcy Walker displays that management competency.

-Total CheckPoint Scores reported on the smaller horizontal graph present the average score for all 8 Competencies for both you (Self) and All Observers.
-If the difference between these two averages is 1 point or more, your perception of your behavior varies a great deal from the other raters.
-This would suggest a need for a greater self-awareness.
+The Total CheckPoint Scores reported on the smaller horizontal graph presents the average score for all 8 Competencies for both the manager (Darcy Walker) and All Observers.
+If the difference between these two averages is 1 point or more, the perception the manager has of the behavior varies significantly from the other raters.
+This would suggest a need for a greater self awareness in the manager.